Yorko/yorko.github.io/_posts/2022-11-11-detecting-generated-content.md

 As an organizer, I provided a simple baseline: [Tf-Idf & logistic regression](https://www.kaggle.com/code/kashnitsky/fake-papers-tf-idf-logistic-regression-baseline) that hits an 82% F1 score with the public competition test set.

-I also explored, how accurate this simple model classifies different data sources (e.g. summarized content as opposed to the original human-generated content), the following table shows validation accuracy split by data provenance type.
+I also explored, how accurately this simple model classifies different data sources (e.g. summarized content as opposed to the original human-generated content), the following table shows validation accuracy split by data provenance type.

 ![*Fake papers validation scores*](/images/20221111-detecting-generated-content/valid_scores_by_data_type.png) *Fake papers validation scores, by data provenance type.*